 - Taste something raw versus cooked

-- Give feedback on a new salad recipe that the district is trying out on the salad bar
+- Give feedback on a new salad recipe on the salad bar

-Your produce vendors or local farmer contacts can be very helpful in creating a tasting event by showing up to engage the students and answer questions.
+Your produce vendors or local farmer contacts can be very helpfulby showing up to engage the students and answer questions in a special tasting event.
 Regional Farm to School networks are a great resource for creating relationships with local farms and producers.
 “Harvest of the Month” (see Art Contests page for explanation) is another theme that can be used to educate and support student tastings.
 Your State Department of Agriculture or local Agricultural Extension office is often a great resource for providing seasonality charts as well as identifying farms to engage with.